ShichenLiu/CondenseNet/README.md

 --evaluate
 ```

-or use `evaluate-from` to evaluate from an arbitrary path
+or use `evaluate-from` to evaluate from an arbitrary path:

 ```
 python main.py --model condensenet -b 20 -j 20 /PATH/TO/IMAGENET \